cfryanr/cf-for-k8s/docs/deploy-local.md

    ```

    - This should be run in a separate terminal as this will block.
-   - The `install-cf.sh` script will not exit successfully until this command is
+   - The `kapp deploy` command will not exit successfully until this command is
      run to allow minikube to create the LoadBalancer service.

 1. Follow the instructions in [Deploying CF for K8s](deploy.md).